watson-developer-cloud/swift-sdk/README.md

 **(Speech To Text and Text To Speech only)**
-The use of the `libogg` and `opus` libraries by these services requires extra steps to be taken.
+The use of the `libogg` and `opus` libraries by these services requires extra steps to be taken BEFORE the package is installed.
 1. You will need [Homebrew](http://brew.sh/) installed
 2. Install `libogg` and `opus`
     ```bash